 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
-Department The Department of Industry, Science, Energy and Resources The Committee (Independent Assessment Committee) The Independent Assessment Committee established by the Program Delegate to consider and assess eligible applications and make recommendations for funding under the program.
+Department The Department of Industry, Science, Energy and Resources.
+The Committee (Independent Assessment Committee) The Independent Assessment Committee established by the Program Delegate to consider and assess eligible EOIs and applications and make recommendations for funding under the program.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2 Eligible expenditure guidance The guidance that is provided at Appendix A. Female founded (majority owned and led by women) startup A startup that is at least 51 per cent owned and led by women (as per the Australian Business Register (ABR), the Australian Securities and Investments Commission (ASIC) and/or organisational records) by: sole trader registration partnership agreement equity, beneficiaries or sharesofficeholders / trustees.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
+Eligible expenditure guidance The guidance that is provided at Appendix A. Female founded (majority owned and led by women) startup A startup that is at least 51 per cent owned and led by women (as per the Australian Business Register (ABR), the Australian Securities and Investments Commission (ASIC) and/or organisational records) by: sole trader registration partnership agreementequity, beneficiaries or shares officeholders / trustees.
 Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.

 Term Definition Indigenous business A business that is registered with Indigenous Business Direct (Supply Nation).
-Minister The Minister for Industry, Science and Technology.
-Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 12 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 13 (Cth).
-Owners and Leaders Individuals who manage the business operations of an organisation from a senior position, for example a Chief Executive Officer (CEO).
-These individuals are also legal proprietors of the business, including shareholders or owners of business assets.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) 14 which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
+A business which has at least one founding team member (owners and leaders) of Aboriginal and/or Torres Strait Islander heritage.
+Leaders Individuals who manage the business operations of an organisation from a senior position, for example a Chief Executive Officer (CEO).
+Minister The Minister for Industry, Energy and Emissions Reduction.
+Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
+Owners Individuals who are legal proprietors of the business, including shareholders or owners of business assets.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and whether the information or opinion is recorded in a material form or not.
 Person with a disability A person with a disability that: a) is attributable to an intellectual, psychiatric, sensory or physical impairment or a combination of those impairments; and b) is permanent or likely to be permanent; and c) results in- (i) a substantially reduced capacity of the person for communication, learning or mobility; and (ii) the need for continuing support services.
 As per the Disability Services Act 1986 (Cth).
-15 Program Delegate An AusIndustry manager within the department with responsibility for the program.
-Program funding or Program funds The funding made available by the Commonwealth for the program.
+15